raspberrypisig/usb-msd-raspberrypi-multios/INSTRUCTIONS.md

 ```
 4.

+In the following, want to install on partition 4 (FAT32) and partition 5 (ext4)

 (i) OPTION 1

 Add an OS from a disk image (in this case Raspberry Pi OS Desktop on partition 4(FAT32) and partition 5(ext4)